BMW iX xDrive40 charging cable

 Choosing the right charging cable for the BMW iX xDrive40

-The right-rear port position means reversing into a bay puts the connector closest to the charge point.
-The 71.0 kWh battery is large enough that cable reach starts to matter more than on smaller EVs: the difference between a cable that just reaches and one that falls short is the difference between a relaxed session and an irritating one.
-A 6-metre cable handles most home setups where the wall box is mounted close to the parking space.
-An 8-metre cable is the most practical all-round choice, covering both home and the majority of public charging situations without having to reposition the car, and the length we would recommend as a starting point for most iX owners.
-A 10-metre cable gives meaningful extra reach at posts set back from the bay, wider parking spaces, or any position where the car ends up with the port side facing away from the pillar.
-A 15-metre cable handles hotel car parks, long driveways, and wide bays without restriction, and is the right choice if you regularly charge in places where the geometry is not in your favour.
+The right-rear port position means reversing into a bay brings the connector closest to the charge point, worth considering when choosing a cable length.
+A 6-metre cable covers most home setups where the wallbox is mounted near the parking space.
+An 8-metre cable is the most practical all-round length, handling both home and the majority of public situations without repositioning the car.
+A 10-metre cable gives useful extra reach at posts set further from the bay or where the port side faces away from the pillar.
+A 15-metre cable suits long driveways, hotel car parks, and any layout where the geometry works against you.

 Portable charging for the BMW iX xDrive40